WeblateOrg/weblate/docs/admin/admin.rst

 Monolingual components
 ----------------------

-For easier translation of these, provide a template file containg the mapping of message IDs to its respective source language (usually English).
+For easier translation of these, provide a template file containing the mapping of message IDs to its respective source language (usually English).
 (See :ref:`component` for info regarding individual parameters):